 - Students, holding a university-issued entry pass and Federal Security Agency approval.

 • Flights from Tanzania to Russia are suspended.

 • Land borders remain closed, with the following exceptions (among limited others):

-- Land transit by permanent residents of another country with a valid document confirming such residence status; permanent residents of Kaliningradskaya region (confirmed by passport stamp), travelling to or from this region by train; and residents of Donetsk and Lugansk (Ukraine) regions (confirmed by passport stamp).
+- Land transit by permanent residents of another country with a valid document confirming such residence status.
+Permanent residents of Kaliningradskaya region (confirmed by passport stamp), traveling to or from this region by train and residents of Donetsk and Lugansk (Ukraine) regions (confirmed by passport stamp).

 • Russian nationals can exit Russia by air without additional requirements.
 Russian nationals may exit Russia by land or water for work or study, or to visit family members permanently residing abroad.

 • Citizens of countries with which Russia has not yet resumed regular air travel, and who still require entry permission from the Federal Security Service of Russia, now can check whether they are granted this permission on the Gosuslugi website.